Skip to content

 Practical sessions within the course help you to contextualise theory, and you will have access to our purpose-built Human Performance Centre.
 This industry-standard facility includes bespoke physiology laboratories, a biomechanics laboratory, and specific practical spaces to support modules on gym instruction and personal training.

-This degree is endorsed by the British Association of Sport and Exercise Science (BASES), the UK's professional body for sport and exercise sciences, with additional endorsement from The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) for gym instructor and personal trainer modules.
+This degree is endorsed by the The Chartered Association of Sport and Exercise Sciences (CASES), the UK's professional body for sport and exercise sciences, and has modules with additional endorsement from The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).

 Why Choose Lincoln?

-CIMSPA endorsed programme for Gym Instructor and Personal Trainer
+CIMSPA endorsed modules for Gym Instructor and Personal Trainer

-Modules led and taught by BASES and CIMSPA accredited staff members
+Modules led and taught by CASES and CIMSPA accredited staff members

-Endorsed by the British Association of Sport and Exercise Science (BASES)
+Endorsed by the Chartered Association of Sport and Exercise Science (CASES)

-Opportunities to apply your theoretical understanding and gain practical know
+Opportunities to apply theoretical understanding and gain practical knowledge

 Subject area ranked in the top 10 for teaching in the UK*